RiasKlein/MonsterLookup/README.md

 ## The Future of the System

-* More monster entries will be included over time.
+* Support for easy management of custom characters.
-* Basic generator utilities are now available to assist in the monster creation process.
+* More monster statblocks from the various D&D 5e modules.